AriFordsham/GHCWiki/implementing-trees-that-grow/handling-source-locations.md

 Cons:

 - At the binding site of a variable we know that we \*always\* have a location, and we can put that in its Name.
 If locations were more optional, that would not be so true.
+- Type safety: There are functions like `collectEvVarsPat` and `hsPatType` which return wrong results or crash when passed an `XPat`.
+Which the type-checker can't detect, since `type LPat = Pat`.
+- There are two indirections instead of only one for the GHC case compared to `type LPat = Located Pat`: One for the `XPat` and one for `L`.

 ### Solution B: the source locations in the new field extensions